ethanhocker/investment-buddy/README.md

 Name: Ethan Hocker and Michael Hallabrin

-Time: Ethan Hocker: 7.5 hours
+Time: Ethan Hocker: 10 hours

 Comments:
 *  This Stack Overflow post showed how to make a line in a constraint layout: https://stackoverflow.com/questions/64111669/i-need-a-line-dividing-2-nested-constraint-layouts-exactly-in-the-center
+*  This Stack Overflow post showed how to define an OnFocusChangeListener for an editText view in Kotlin: https://stackoverflow.com/questions/7397391/event-for-handling-the-focus-of-the-edittext